rajaneeshk90/protocol-specifications-rk/docs/BECKN-006-Signing-Beckn-APIs-In-HTTP.md

 **NOTE : If the network policy does not allow more than one key-pair per subscriber on the registry, then the `unique_key_id` component is NOT NEEDED in the `keyId` attribure.
 In such a case, the Authorization header will look like this.

 ### Step 3 : BG signs request before forwarding request to BPP
-Let the BG’s keys be :
+Let the BG's keys be :

 ```
 signing_public_key=7YRZXVeIJ0/Va56vYgzT1Uirg6mnq3FY0MBZY9DJft0=